ServiceStackApps/typescript-redux/README.md

 }
 ```

-Which now retains lexical `this` allowing the same instance to be safely used.
+`handleChange` now retains lexical `this` references allowing the same instance to be safely used.

 ## [Example 8 - Time Travelling using State Snapshots](https://github.com/ServiceStackApps/typescript-redux/tree/master/src/TypeScriptRedux/src/example08)

 In this example we'll replace `ActionPlayer` with a more complete implementation using App state snapshots.
 By using state we can implement richer History functionality complete with back, forward and any point in time
 navigation that we can fluently control with a slider enabling a "Time Travelling" experience to simulate
 going back and forward throughout an App's users session.

 To make it more reusable the history state management is encapsulated behind a formal API with basic operations